Our practice offers comprehensive care from infancy to young adulthood. Our services are designed to ensure the healthy development of each child by:

 At age 18, as your child is now a legal adult, we treat them as such, and they are given a form to authorize the sharing of medical information with their parents if they so choose.

-Tenafly Pediatrics has expanded its Park Ridge, NJ location, which is just 2 miles from the Rockland County border.
+Tenafly Pediatrics has expanded its Park Ridge, NJ location, which is just two miles from the Rockland County border.
 Established in the mid-1970s, Tenafly Pediatrics has grown due to the quality of medical care provided to its young patients.
 The Park Ridge office is the newest location, and is equipped with an in-house lab and the latest in visual and hearing testing.
 Check out our website at tenaflypediatrics.com and see for yourself how convenient the practice is to your home, and the quality of care your family will receive.